google/certificate-transparency/docs/SCTValidation.md

 The extra level of indirection comes in the form of a "pre-issuer": the key used to sign (just) the precertificate is embedded in a CA cert of its own, and this pre-issuer cert is signed by the true issuer.
+To make it clear that this is a special case, this pre-issuer cert needs to have the Certificate Transparency extended key usage (EKU).

 However, this involves yet more modifications to the submitted precertificate: as it is now issued by a different intermediate, those parts of the certificate